 ACV Gingeraid Recipe

-Click on the link for the recipe for ACV Gingeraid with Variations – food as medicine.
+Click on the link under “Recipes” for ACV Gingeraid with Variations – food as medicine.
 Enjoy!

 Mitrou P, Petsiou E, Papakonstantinou E, et al. Vinegar Consumption Increases Insulin-Stimulated Glucose Uptake by the Forearm Muscle in Humans with Type 2 Diabetes.
 Journal of Diabetes Research.
 2015;2015:175204. doi:10.1155/2015/175204.